"Courage & Confidence" | St Madeleine Sophie Barat

 French and Spanish are taught on a carousel basis.
 Students in Year 7 will study either French or Spanish and they will continue to study this language up until year 9.

 In Year 8, students in the top teaching band will also study a second language, which is the other language the department offers.
-(Eg in 2023-2024 all year 7 students study Spanish, when this cohort move into year 8, top band students will also study French).
+(Eg in 2024-2025 all year 7 students study French, when this cohort move into year 8, top band students will also study Spanish).
 Students will carry on with this structure until Year 9, when they will then choose their options for Key Stage 4.
-Students studying both languages will have the choice of both at GCSE.

 MFL Carousel for Year 7 students for the next 5 years: